m4r35n357/ODE-Playground/README.md

 #### Build (MUSL by default):
 `./build && echo OK` or `./build gcc && echo OK` or `./build clang && echo OK`

 There should be NO errors or warnings.
+[UPDATE: kerr-image.c shows warnings on arm64; it is 3rd party code]

 #### Find examples for ODE parameters and other things:
 ```